In cases of disagreement families need an impartial mediator.

-Seeing to the best, dignified care of an aging loved one can cause stress on families and lead to conflict and drama, especially when time demands and financial burdens are shared disproportionately.
-This can lead to outright disagreement, family arguments, or even threats of legal action.
-Unfortunately, it’s the person in need of care who suffers as the family acts out on their disagreement.
+Even when the love and care is equal, family members may not be in agreement regarding the day-to-day needs.
+This can lead to disagreements, family arguments, and even threats of legal action.
+Sadly, it’s the person in need of care who suffers most as the family acts out on their disagreements.
 Fortunately, Lauren can help.

 What families need in cases of disagreement is an impartial mediator, someone who can – as early in the development of the disagreement – help families reach a resolution to their dispute and arrive at an outcome that all family members can accept without escalating matters more.